scorpido74/azure-docs.nl-nl/articles/active-directory/develop/v2-oauth2-device-code.md

 ---
-title: Micro soft Identity platform gebruiken voor het aanmelden van gebruikers op browser-minder apparaten | Azure
+title: Use Microsoft identity platform to sign in users on browser-less devices | Azure
-description: Maak Inge sloten en browser-minder verificatie stromen met behulp van de autorisatie toekenning van het apparaat.
+description: Build embedded and browser-less authentication flows using the device authorization grant.
 services: active-directory
 documentationcenter: ''
 author: rwike77